-The European Commission and transparency of Member States’ positions on a Commission proposal for a regulation implementing the Ecodesign Directive (laying down eco-design requirements for electronic displays)
+The transparency of Member State positions on a proposal by the European Commission for a regulation implementing the Eco-design Directive

-The complaint concerns the refusal by the European Commission to grant public access to documents setting out Member State positions on a Commission proposal for a regulation implementing the Eco-design Directive.
+The complaint concerns the refusal by the European Commission to grant public access to documents setting out Member State positions on a proposal by the European Commission for a regulation implementing the Eco-design Directive.
 The Commission considered that disclosing Member State positions would undermine the decision-making process and infringe data protection rules.